cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 4. **Verify Position**

    Print the normalized `x` value and observe how it changes in Foxglove as you move in front of the camera.
+Make sure that the frame is bounded by the normalization and your value does not extend beyond that range.

 5. **Identify the Most Centered Bounding Box**

    Find the bounding box that is closest to the center of the image (i.e., with an `x` value nearest to 0).
-This will be your target, and you should save its `x` position in a member variable for use in control logic.
+This will be your target, and you should save its `x` position in a member variable for use in control logic. *Hint* `msg` of `detection_callback` contains a list of detections.
+We do a naiive approach where we only want to track the most central of all the detected objects.

 6. **Track the Time of Last Detection**